M-Nikhil20/Sorting-Algorithm/README.md

 ```
 '''
 Program to sort the elements in the list using the Insertion Sort algorithm.
-Developed by: your name
+Developed by: M Nikhil
-RegisterNumber:
+RegisterNumber: 22008584
 '''
 def insertion_sort(nums):
     for i in range(1,len(nums)):